Realize before you dive in, there are two types of writers: Casual and Professional.

 - POV expanded goes through all of types of point of view.
 (POV is the old post that compares 1st and 3rd.)

 - Problem Words are words we switch without realizing.
 Or use too often.
-Shudder versus Shutter and Lie vs Lay are two of mine.
+Shudder versus Shutter, Lie vs Lay, and Compliment vs Complement are some of mine.

 - Prepositions are problem words, aren’t they?
 Luckily, you don’t need to know what a preposition is, only how to use them.

 - Repetition and Redundancy are dealing with flow of language.
 They draw attention, so only use them when attention is desired.

 - Ode to the Ellipsis my favorite punctuation mark.

 - Similes and Metaphors are fun ways to improve descriptions while using less direct words.